theaog/spirit/README.md

 ┃ How many servers?> 1

 ┃ How many days?> 10

-┃ Would you like 10% off using a referral code?
-┃
-┃   Yes     No
 ```

-> if you encounter any issues w/ the payment, please reach out to us on [telegram](https://t.me/spiritNPT) or open an [issue](https://github.com/theaog/spirit/issues)
+> If you encounter any issues with the payment, please reach out to us on [Telegram](https://t.me/spiritNPT) or open an [issue](https://github.com/theaog/spirit/issues).

 # Support our development